 reallocated when the sector is written to.
 It is this type of

-event that will show up in SMART monitoring tools such as HD
+event that will show up in SMART monitoring tools as 'Pending_Reallocation'.

 - Error on write: the bad sector is taken out of service and the